Juanesb230/PYQT-RVIZ/README.md

 ![GUI_Posture](images/GUI_Posture.gif)

-Finally we have trajectory control, which can be an eight, a circle and a heart.
+Finally we have trajectory control, you can choose between this trajectories: an eight, a circle and a heart.

-Its operation can be seen in the following figure:
+As an example, in the next figure the robot makes a circle.

 ![GUI_Tray](images/GUI_Tray.gif)